juliank/AdventOfCode2024/README.md

 - Puzzle 20:
   - Part 1 is too slow
   - Part 2 is not yet implemented
+- Puzzle 21: Part 1 works on some of the example input, but not all...
 - Puzzle 22: Solved part 1, good performance.
 No immediate idea on how to approach part 2.